 - The yardstick used is inadequate.
-Accident records are incomplete and those accidents that are recorded occur throughout the entire road system, seemingly unsystematically, there is nothing that can be done about it. - Road safety measures encounter opposition, especially those that restrict individual freedom. - The effects of measures are debatable and unknown in advance.
+Accident records are incomplete and those accidents that are recorded occur throughout the entire road system, seemingly unsystematically; there is nothing that can be done about it. - Road safety measures encounter opposition, especially those that restrict individual freedom. - The effects of measures are debatable and unknown in advance.
 With regard to the cause of and remedy for accidents, different opinions are fairly often expressed and it cannot be proved whether these are right or wrong. - The effects of measures are not subsequently 'measurable'.
 It often proves difficult to make statistically sound judgements because the effect of measures is often difficult to 'isolate' from other influences and because chance fluctuations can play a major part. - Central government cannot do everything alone.
 Tackling the issue of road safety requires effort from many bodies.
 This means that good collaboration is essential.
 It is difficult to achieve good collaboration and a lack of it can be demotivating. - There are doubts about what authorities can do.
 It is difficult to determine the effects of measures taken by authorities in terms of a reduction in accidents and at first sight the effects are not apparent.
-As a result of this the view can mistakenly take root that a government policy makes no difference. - Understanding of road safety problems is not adequate, whereby common sense and personal experience as a road user sometimes determine the view of individual policy-makers and politicians.
+As a result of this the view can mistakenly take root that a local government policy makes no difference. - Understanding of road safety problems is not enough, whereby common sense and personal experience as a road user sometimes determine the view of individual policy-makers and politicians.
 This situation in itself leads to disputes as regards content and policy. - There is a lack of administrative precedent and experience in implementing measures.
 Tackling the issue of road safety particularly where road safety is a facet of other areas of policy has virtually no administrative precedent.

 More than enough reasons for coming to the conclusion that formulating and implementing a road safety policy is no easy task.
 Quite apart from the 'usual' problems such as inadequate funds and a lack of sufficiently qualified personnel, whose numbers are, moreover, dropping, due to government cuts.
 In policy and administrative terms the improvement of road safety is a persistent and tricky problem requiring a great deal of inventiveness and decisiveness and involving a real risk of failure.
-To put it briefly, the improvement of road safety is not a subject for timid politicians and policy-makers who like to play it safe.
+To put it briefly, the improvement of road safety is not a subject for timid administrators who like to play it safe.
+From this perspective, the GAMBIT-programme can be seen as an important step towards gaining support for an effective and efficient road safety policy in Poland.

-6. A National Road Safety Plan
+4. A National Road safety Plan